pietvo/Kobo-Rclone-Menu/README.md

 **Note for Mac/Safari users:** Safari automatically unpacks `KoboRoot.tgz` into `KoboRoot.tar` after downloading.
 Please make sure that you transfer the `.tgz` file to your Kobo, and **not** the `.tar`.
 Either use a different browser to download the package, or re-pack it (using `gzip`) before transferring.

 The installation procedure will also install `NickelDBus`, `NickelMenu`, and `rclone`.
-Sometimes the installation may fail, for example if Wifi is not available.
-Then try to restart your Kobo.
+Sometimes the installation may fail, for example if Wifi is not available. **So make sure your Kobo is connected to Wifi.** Then restart your Kobo.

 ## Configuration